 Directions: From Lyons, go west on SR 7 for 15 miles.
 Turn left (south) on SR 72 and go 4.1 miles.
 Turn right at Peaceful Valley area onto the road to Camp Dick.
 Go 1 mile to parking.

 Note: Colorado residents must register their off-highway vehicle with the Colorado State Parks (303) 866-3437.
 Out-of-state residents who bring OHVs into Colorado must purchase a Colorado Non-Resident OHV permit which is valid from the date of purchase through the following March 31.
 These permits can be purchased anywhere you get your hunting/fishing licenses in Colorado.
 All off-highway vehicles must have an approved muffler and spark arrester.
 These requirements are subject to change so make sure to contact the Colorado State Parks prior to using your off-highway vehicle.

 Note: As of September 2007, ATV riding on Forest Service roads is only permited on roads marked as open to ATV.
 All ATVs must be registered.

-Overall, Middle Saint Vrain Road is the 47th most popular ATV riding trail of all 90 ATV trails in Colorado.
+Overall, Middle Saint Vrain Road is the 48th most popular ATV riding trail of all 90 ATV trails in Colorado.
 Several of the better atv trails are nearby Middle Saint Vrain Road including Lefthand Canyon OHV Area, Apex / Kingston Peak Road, Caribou Flats Road and Switzerland Trail.